 Here's when you want to contact your leads:

-After searching for something specific on the website
+- After searching for something specific on the website

-After making a purchase
+- After making a purchase

-After abandoning a shopping cart
+- After abandoning a shopping cart

-After a key converting action like visiting a pricelist
+- After a key converting action like visiting a pricelist

-After a social media share
+- After a social media share

-After a prolonged absence on the website
+- After a prolonged absence from the website